Dr. Paul Sugarbaker’s Career Highlights

 He is a talented gastrointestinal surgeon and is best known for his work treating peritoneal mesothelioma with cytoreductive surgery and heated chemotherapy.

 Alongside his career in the field of surgical oncology, Dr. Sugarbaker was a cancer researcher and primary investigator at MedStar Washington Hospital Center, overseeing the hospital’s clinical trials and research initiatives.

 All of his research focused on peritoneal metastases, which are cancers that spread on the surface of the abdominal cavity and include mesothelioma.

 Dr. Sugarbaker was board certified in general surgery.

 Dr. Paul Sugarbaker’s Career Accomplishments

 Dr. Sugarbaker led an extraordinary career with a strong paper trail to prove it.
-In addition to having over 900 published articles and book chapters, he has edited seven books and created two dozen videos.
-His professional work has taken him all across the world to every continent, and he has received four honorary professorships.
+In addition to more than 1,000 published articles and book chapters, he has edited seven books and created two dozen videos.
+His professional work has taken him to five continents, and he has received four honorary professorships.

 - America’s Top Doctors

 - Distinguished Service Award (American Society of Abdominal Surgeons)